kucukaslan/gameserver/README.md

 ## Build and Run
 First the database must be created.
 I've exported the database (structure) to [./extras/dream.sql](./extras/dream.sql) file.
+Create a database and use that sql file to create the tables.

+in [./config.properties](./config.properties) file, set the database credentials. there are my dev. environment credentials, I will commit them for convenience.

+for the moment I'm not using redis, so you can ignore the redis properties.
+(I might use it later)

 ```bash
 # mvn clean package